Avoid the bait and phish of modern cybercrime

 - Your medical claim is rejected because records show you’ve reached your benefits limit.

 - The IRS notifies you that more than one tax return was filed in your name, or that you have income from an employer you don’t work for.

 - You learn that your information was compromised by a data breach.

-Believe it or not, a password is all that’s needed to commit identity theft according to Jared Feldman, partner at Anchin, Block and Anchin.
-Fortunately, there are precautions you can take.
+A password is all that’s needed to commit identity theft according to Jared Feldman, partner at Anchin, Block and Anchin.
+Fortunately, there are precautions you can take to minimize your risk: